AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 I could feel my heart racing and my skin getting slick with sweat.
 Thankfully I didn't have to wait long before my seats were called.
 I hated the back of the plane but you take what you can get on short notice.
 Boarding was easy and unfortunately I had a window seat.
 Fuck!
 Just what I needed.

-I pulled the window shade down, buckled up and pressed my back into the back of the
+I pulled the window shade down, buckled up and pressed my back into the back of the chair gripped the arms and closed my eyes.
+I was so in the middle of a panic attack.
+I was grateful that I had a pair of earbuds on me at all times at least when the plane got in the air I could listen to my music.
+Or music of some sort.

+I should nap, but I knew that wasn't going to happen.
+My heart felt like it was pounding out of my chest as the old la
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTc1OTAwMCwtODIyNDYxMjI0LDY4MT
-k5NjUwMSwtODE2MzY5NDEwLDQ3ODkxMzQyNSwxMDQxMzE3MTI2
-LDEwMzU2MjAyNzksMTkxODk0NDMzMl19
+eyJoaXN0b3J5IjpbODgxODQyNzQ5LC04MjI0NjEyMjQsNjgxOT
+k2NTAxLC04MTYzNjk0MTAsNDc4OTEzNDI1LDEwNDEzMTcxMjYs
+MTAzNTYyMDI3OSwxOTE4OTQ0MzMyXX0=
 -->